Our teachings form a living mandala of timeless wisdom and time-tested practices from the traditions of yoga, advaita, and tantra.

 The basic premise of all the world's great spiritual traditions is:

-1. There is a Fundamental Intelligence underlying and pervading the manifest universe,
+1. There is a fundamental Reality underlying and pervading the manifest universe that is hidden from the view of our 5 senses,

-2. Our essential nature as human beings is not different from That,
+2. Our essential nature as a human being is not different from That underlying Reality,

 3. We can come to fully realise our inseparable unity with It, and